new genuary: introducing fanny latour-lambert | look | i-D

 How would you describe your overall aesthetic?

 What I like the most are images that feel out of time.
-They could have been taken now, or could have been taken in the past.
+They could have been taken now or in the past.

 Stylist Madeleine Ostlie.
 Model Leo Topalov.